SBit-Project/sbit.dev/docs/User-Guide/How-To-Add-Options.md

 * Linux: ~/.sbit
 * OSX: ~/Library/Application Support/SBit
-* Windows: %APPDATA%\SBit (Please paste this path to your windows explorer, the path will be resolved automatically)
+* Windows: %APPDATA%\Sbit (Please paste this path to your windows explorer, the path will be resolved automatically)

 :::caution
 ***Please be careful and don‘t remove or change any content under this directory except you are aware of them.***